Do You Have A Copper and Zinc Imbalance?

 Relationship Between Zinc and Copper

-Zinc and copper compete against one another as antagonist in order to properly regulate the physiological pathways in your body.
+Zinc and copper compete against one another as antagonists in order to properly regulate the physiological pathways in your body.
 The proper balance between the two trace minerals is critical to maintaining health.

-Unlike zinc, copper can readily accumulate in the body into toxic concentrations.
-In order to maintain adequate zinc levels, a higher dose of zinc compared to copper is required daily.
+Unlike zinc, copper can readily accumulate in the body in toxic concentrations.
+To maintain adequate zinc levels, a higher dose of zinc compared to copper is required daily.
 Zinc is only stored for short durations in the blood and bone and is quickly excreted through our urine and fecal matter.
 (7)

 Epilepsy, Epilepsy: Risk Factors and Natural Support Strategies